CursedOnes/cursinator/README.md

 # TODO

 - [ ] Improve CLI help
-- [ ] Support addons other than Minecraft Mods
+- [ ] Support search for addons other than Minecraft Mods
 - [ ] Improved regex for e.g. game version filter